zaufi/pytest-matcher/doc/getting-started.rst

         assert stdout == expected_out

-If you run ``pytest`` now, it'll skip the test due to a missed output expectations file:
+If you run :command:`pytest` now, it'll skip the test due to a missed output expectations file:

 .. code-block:: console
     :emphasize-lines: 5,6